Yorko/yorko.github.io/_posts/2022-10-01-mlcourseai-roadmap.md

 <div style="text-align:center"><img src="/images/20221001-mlcourseai-roadmap/topic8-teaser.png"  /></div>

  The theoretical part here covert the analysis of Stochastic Gradient Descent, it was this optimization method that made it possible to successfully train both neural networks and linear models on really large training sets.
-Here we also discuss what can be done in cases of millions of features in a supervised learning task ("hashing trick") and move on to Vowpal Wabbit, a utility which allows you to train a model with gigabytes of data in a matter of minutes, and sometimes of acceptable quality.
+Here we also discuss what can be done in cases of millions of features in a supervised learning task ("hashing trick") and move on to Vowpal Wabbit, a utility that allows you to train a model with gigabytes of data in a matter of minutes, and sometimes of acceptable quality.
 We consider several cases including StackOverflow questions tagging with a training set of several gigabytes.

 1. Read the [article](https://mlcourse.ai/articles/topic8-sgd-vw/) (same in a form of a [Kaggle Notebook](https://www.kaggle.com/kashnitsky/topic-7-unsupervised-learning-pca-and-clustering))
 2. (opt.) watch a video lecture coming in 2 parts: